Organizers cancel events at Field of Dreams movie site

 Team of Dreams is an annual event bringing former Major League Baseball players and other celebrities to Dyersville.
 Organizers planned Beyond the Game as a special celebration marking this summer’s Major League Baseball game at the Field of Dreams movie site.

 The Aug.
-13 MLB game is still slated to take place this year, although the matchup has changed.
-The St. Louis Cardinals will now play the Chicago White Sox Iowa's first-ever MLB game.
+13 Major League game is still slated to take place this year, although the matchup has changed.
+The St. Louis Cardinals will now play the Chicago White Sox in Iowa’s first Major League game.